je-santos/MPLBM-UT/README.rst

 FAQ
 ################################################################################

-Segmentation errors: Image dimensions are not correct.
+Segmentation error: Image dimensions are not correct.

 Image is loaded properly but it doesn't look right: This is likely because Palabos engine switches the X and Z coordinates